Quotients of graph operators by symmetry representations: Quantum graph quotients

 as was shown in \cite{Bel_laa85,KotSmi_prl97} (see also \cite[Theorem 2.1.8]{BerKuc_graphs}).

 We may apply the theory of the current paper to compute the quotient of the graph's scattering matrix.
-One then finds that the quotient of the scattering matrix equals the scattering matrix of the quotient.

-\begin{prop} Let $\Gamma$ be a quantum graph, whose Schr\"odinger operator has zero potential and whose bond scattering matrix is denoted by $S(k)$.
-Assume that $\Gamma$ is $\pi$-symmetric with respect to a permutation representation $\pi$ of a group $G$.
-Let $\rho$ be another representation of $G$ and $\Gamma_{\rho}$ the corresponding quotient.
+One then finds that taking the quotient operator of the scattering matrix equals the scattering matrix of the quotient graph.
+For simplicity we assume that the potential $q$ is zero. \begin{prop} Let $(\Gamma,T)$ be a $G$-symmetric quantum graph with zero potential, whose bond scattering matrix is denoted by $S(k)$.
+Let $\Vr$ be a $G$-module and $(\Gamma_{\rho},T_{\rho})$ be the corresponding quotient graph as in Definition \ref{def:quotient_QG}.